run-ai/docs/docs/Researcher/workloads/training/standard-training/quickstart-standard-training.md

     This would start a standard training workload based on a sample docker image, runai.jfrog.io/demo/quickstart, with one GPU allocated.

 === "CLI V2"
     Copy the following command to your terminal.
-Make sure to update the below with the name of your project:
+Make sure to update the below with the name of your project and workload:

     ``` bash
     runai project set "project-name"